Correlations Between Human Mobility and Social Interaction Reveal General Activity Patterns: Materials and Methods

 \section{Materials and Methods}

 {The original data set involved 752 participants.
-We arrive at the 638 participants by filtering out individuals with less than 100 bins of activity in either of the four channels.
+We arrive at the 638 participants by filtering out individuals with less than 100 bins of activity among either of the activity types.
 The average number of active bins in the filtered data is 577 for calls, 1572 for texts, 2021 for movement, and 1894 for social proximity.
 The filtering is imposed to assure that the smartphone has been used as a main device.
 The data collection app and the data collection process is described in detail in \cite{stopczynski2014measuring}.
-The step from raw data to activity signals is described in Supplementary Material, section 1.
-The activity signals are made public as a JSON file on the website. }
+The step from raw data to activity signals will be described below.
+This study was reviewed and approved by the appropriate Danish authority, the Danish Data Protection Agency (Reference number: 2012-41-0664).
+The Data Protection Agency guarantees that the project abides by Danish law and also considers potential ethical implications.
+All subjects in the study provided written informed consent.